repairvision/repairvision.github.io/_pages/configuration/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step44 }}: ReVision Configuration </figcaption>
 </figure>

+On the same page (see Fig. {{ fig_step45 }}), if registered consistency rules are found, you can select the constraints for which the wizard will infer simple initial edit rules.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/4_5_edit_rule_generator.png" target="_blank">
 	<img style="width: 400px" id="fig:{{ fig_step45 }}" src="{{folderpath}}images/4_5_edit_rule_generator.png"/></a>
 	<figcaption style="text-align: center">Fig. {{ fig_step45 }}: ReVision Configuration </figcaption>
 </figure>

+Actually, ReVision can generate edit rules from concrete modeling examples.
+A modeling example is translated into a graph pattern, which can be further modified and annotated by an edit rule developer.
+Such graph pattern are then combined into edit rules.
+Fig. {{ fig_step46 }} shows the catalog for the graph patterns, which can be opened for edited them in a graphical editor.
+Details about this concept are described in our journal paper [History-based Model Repair Recommendations](https://dl.acm.org/doi/abs/10.1145/3419017).

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/4_6_edit_rule_generator.png" target="_blank">